Home - Bookapy Book Preview

 “I think you’d better start at the beginning,” Darras sighed, realising he was in for a few surprises.

-“The land I’m sending you to has no official name, or rather each nation and race has a different name for it, assuming they realise it is a planet… though not all of them do.”
+“The land I’m sending you to has no official name, or rather, each nation and race has a different name for it, assuming they realise it is a planet.”

 “Race?”

 “Yes, unlike on your world, there are several different intelligent species,” Erren replied.
-“Mostly the types you heard about in your fairy tales.”
+“Mostly the type you heard about in your fairy tales.”

 “So… elves, dwarves, orcs, goblins, etc?”

 “Yes, and others too.
-Though if you need to go to their lands, then I’ll give you more details,” Erren nodded.
+If you need to go to their lands, I’ll give you more details,” Erren nodded.

 “So, what is this ‘thing’ I’ll be sneaking up on?”